Best-trails-in-Arapahoe-Basin

 Details: 2 miles/vertical 448 feet

-This trail is a short but a steep hike, which begins right from Loveland Pass’s top.
-This summit is way easier to achieve when it’s compared with those of the Grizzly Peak and the Sniktau Mountain.
-You’ll start at nearly 12,000 feet, and you’ll be required to climb near about 500 miles extra.
+This trail is a short but steep hike, which begins right from Loveland Pass’s top.
+This summit is way easier to achieve when it’s compared with those of the Grizzly Peak and Sniktau Mountain.
+You’ll start at nearly 12,000 feet, and you’ll be required to climb about 500 miles extra.

 Sniktau Mountain Trail